OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 **How should participants prepare?**
-Have participants read [Two-Factor Authentication for Newsrooms](https://source.opennews.org/articles/two-factor-authentication-newsrooms/) and [The 12 Days of 2FA: How to Enable Two-Factor Authentication For Your Online Accounts](https://www.eff.org/deeplinks/2016/12/12-days-2fa-how-enable-two-factor-authentication-your-online-accounts) -- both are good overviews of the process.
+Have participants read [Two-Factor Authentication for Newsrooms](https://source.opennews.org/articles/two-factor-authentication-newsrooms/) and [The 12 Days of 2FA: How to Enable Two-Factor Authentication For Your Online Accounts](https://www.eff.org/deeplinks/2016/12/12-days-2fa-how-enable-two-factor-authentication-your-online-accounts)—both are good overviews of the process.

 If folks will be sharing unreliable wifi (eg. if you're at a conference center or hotel) encourage folks to install your preferred authenticator app in advance of the workshop.
 Make sure to include install links for iOS and Android versions in your pre-workshop communications.